postylem/dotfiles-ARCHIVE/.github/README.md

 _This readme file is at `.github/README.md`, so it will be displayed when viewing the repo on GitHub._

 This file outlines how I version control my dotfiles, using a git repo with the worktree set to `$HOME`.
+For instance, I use this to backup and version control

+- my [Neovim config](../.config/nvim).
+This is probably the thing in here that I've spent the most time configuring.

 # Using a (bare) git repo for dotfiles